DerenB/100-days-of-swift/copilot_answers.md

 Deploying your iOS App to the Apple store involves several steps:

-1)Code Signing: Ensure your app is properly signed with an Apple developer account.
+1) Code Signing: Ensure your app is properly signed with an Apple developer account.
 You need to create a distribution certificate and a provisioning profile.

 2) Archive and Validate your App: Use Xcode to create an archive of your app.
 Then validate your app using the "Validate App" option in Xcode.